-Platelet-Rich Plasma (PRP) is a non-surgical therapy that utilizes a patient’s own blood to stimulate a healing reaction within a damaged joint or tissue.
+Platelet-Rich Plasma (PRP) is a non-surgical therapy that utilizes a patient’s blood to stimulate a healing reaction within a damaged joint or tissue.
 Because of the growth factors in platelets, platelet-rich plasma can aid the healing process.

 Benefits of PRP

 PRP injections support healing in both acute injuries and degenerative diseases.
-PRP is a safe, conservative non-surgical technique that utilizes the patient’s own blood for healing.
+PRP is a safe, conservative non-surgical technique that utilizes the patient’s blood for healing.
 Patients who have used PRP report less pain, more mobility, and faster recovery.
 More research is demonstrating the significant healing potential of PRP for conditions such as arthritis and tendonitis.

 How it works

 Platelets are part of the clotting and healing components in our blood.
-Platelets have properties that support healing, infection control and release of growth factors.
+Platelets have properties that support healing, infection control and the release of growth factors.

-PRP is plasma with a higher concentration of platelets, nearly 5 to 10 times richer, than what is usually found in blood.
+PRP is plasma with a higher concentration of platelets, nearly 5 to 10 times richer, than what is usually found in the blood.
 Because of the growth factors in platelets, platelet-rich plasma can aid the healing process.